dotlang/language/doc/RFE.md

 solution 3: code generation
 solution 4: built-in functions
 Dynamic, highly parameterized software is harder to understand than more static software.

+? - What if we can have a general purpose function (gf) and a transformer function (tf). gf works on some general type and tf converts some type to the general type. e.g. matrix multiplication function works on int and if you have any other matrix (e.g. of type Point), you also provide a converter from Point to int.